Wuollet Bakery and owner default on $1.3 million in loans, bank says

 In Anoka County, Byline Bank says Shogren defaulted and failed to make payments on a 2021 loan, now owing $612,703, including interest.
 The bank wants a judgement and court permission to foreclose on a mortgage for the Hans’ Bakery property in Anoka.

-Shogren and his wife, Olga, who is also defendant in both suits, breached personal guarantees made on both loans, the bank claims.
+Shogren and his wife, Olga, who also is a defendant in both suits, breached personal guarantees made on both loans, the bank claims.

 Shogren built a major bakery and restaurant business in Russia before returning to his native Minnesota.
 He started buying neighborhood bakeries, pledging to preserve their family-owned feel while also attracting the next generation of pastry consumers.